 Of course, you could commemorate the battle by reading my book.
 Burke at Waterloo starts off as a straightforward spy story.
 Burke is in Paris to foil an attempt on the Duke of Wellington’s life.
 (Yes, there really were attempts on Wellington’s life.)
 Burke’s pursuit of the Bonapartist spy leading plot takes him to Brussels with a climax at Waterloo.
 Military history enthusiasts are likely to enjoy the details of the Battle of Waterloo and of the (nowadays sadly neglected) Battle of Quatre Bras two days earlier.
 Everybody else can just relax and enjoy the spy story.

-After exploring the Great Redoubt and a quick walk around Torres Vedras castle in the evening, we set off the next day to see Fort San Vicente.
+After exploring the Great Redoubt and a quick walk around Torres Vedras castle in the evening, we set off the next day to see Fort São Vicente (often referred to as Fort San Vicente).
 This fort was the strongest of all the forts of the Lines and has been heavily, but sympathetically, restored with stonework secured by concrete.
 A small museum has been built in the hermitage that stood on the site before the fort was constructed and which remained while it was a military fortification (though without a hermit).

 Fort San Vicente is made up of three separate redoubts connected to form a single fort.
 You can see the three redoubts and the large central area in this aerial photo.